KatynaSada/SkincareAI/README.md

 - The process of combining technical analysis with lifestyle and user data to provide meaningful recommendations.

 Perfect as an educational tool, the SkincareAI demonstrates both the potential and the practicality of machine learning in a field like dermatology.

+**DISCLAIMER:** All recommendations provided are for informational purposes only and should not be considered genuine medical advice.

 ## Live Demo